bnaras/cvxr_tutorial/README.md

 3. Ensure that you follow the steps outlined in _Chapter 2: Getting Started_ to be ready for the tutorial.

+If you want a single markdown file with all the code, you will find it in the `extra/code` folder.

-We are happy to see you at _useR!
+ are happy to see you at _useR!
 2019_, Toulouse!